fanux/lhttp/doc/DEVELOP.md

 ###LHTTP header filter develop
-We know lhttp has some standard headers like `subscribe/publish/unsubscribe/upstream` ...
-But if you want define your own header for example `auth`, then you need add your own filter, this document show you `upstream` header develop.
+We know lhttp has some standard headers like subscribe/publish/unsubscribe/upstream ...
+But if you want to define your own header for example auth, then you need to add your own filter, this document shows you upstream header develop

 * Add the header name in lhttpDefine.go
 ```go